abhx7/Aerodynamic-Shape-Optimisation/README.md

 ...
        }
 ```

 #
-These points can this points appropriately using straight lines or curve lines like BSpline or Bezier curves to create the surface of the bodies as well as the boundary domain.
+These points can be connected using straight lines or curved lines like BSpline or Bezier curves.
+In this 2D case, it represents the surface of the bodies as well as the boundary domain.
 A line can be defined like this.
 ```
 ramp1 = Line:new{p0=pnts.i1,p1=pnts.r1}
 ```
+Similarly, the documentation is available for the other kinds of lines.

 If this was a 3D case, we would define surfaces for the bodies and the boundary.

+#
-Group together lines to create blocks that will be used for generating "patches" which Eilmer can interpret to create the required mesh.
+The lines are grouped together to create blocks that will be used for generating "patches" which Eilmer can interpret to create the required mesh.
 For example,
 ```
 lines = {}
 patches = {}